zedithx/-contdevdep-ex1/README.md

 # Containerized Service Final Project

 This project implements a containerized multi-service application extended with a CI/CD pipeline.
 It includes an API Gateway, monitoring, and a test-driven development approach.
-Both services are written in different languages.
+Both services are written in different languages to demonstrate the capabilities of microservices.

 ## Project Overview